 The classic formula for zebra striping uses the MOD function.
-MOD takes a number and a divisor, and then returns the remainder.
-So, if I use the ROW function, without a reference, to get number of the current ROW, and then use 2 as the divisor, the MOD function returns zero when the row is an even number and 1 if not.
+MOD takes a number and a divisor, then returns the remainder.
+So, if I use the ROW function without a reference to get number of the current ROW, and then use 2 as the divisor, the MOD function returns zero when the row is an even number and 1 if not.

 If I copy this formula across multiple cells, you can see we get rows of ones and zeros.
 We can use these results directly in a conditional formatting rule, since 1 and zero are equivalent to TRUE and FALSE.

-So, to add the striping, I can just create a new conditional format rule based on a formula...then add the formula, and set a fill color.
+So, to add the striping, I can just create a new conditional formatting based on a formula...then add the formula, and set a fill color.

-If you'd rather shade even rows, just add "= 0" to the formula to switch the logic.
+If you'd rather shade even rows, just add "= 0" to the formula to change the logic.

 Later versions of Excel allow you to use two special functions, ISODD, and ISEVEN in conditional formatting rules.

 So, instead of this MOD formula, I could just use ISEVEN with ROW.